 The multiple-choice questions are usually based on the pre-reading material.
-The questions might be, for example, about the case company’s revenue, values, offerings and products/services.
+The questions might be, for example, about the case company’s revenue, values, offerings, and products/services.

 Speaking can be daunting, especially if English is not your first language.
-To prepare for the interview, you can either stand in front of a mirror and speak to yourself or you can ask your friend to act as an interviewer.
+To prepare for the interview, you can either stand in front of a mirror and speak to yourself or ask your friend to act as an interviewer.
 Your friend can ask basic questions about you, the reasons for choosing the study program, why you want to study in Finland, or about your plans for the future.

 Be prepared to speak about any topic and apply these general rules:

 - Be precise and talk to the point

 - Try not to use too complicated words